Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/DEVLOG-Michelle.md

 ### 2025-06-05 - Brief description
 (No school).
 Implemented special 5-in-a-row combination, spawns a special fruit in the middle and clears the entire grid; it regenerates a new board.
 Added another special fruit image.
 (30 minutes)

+### 2025-06-06 - Brief description
+Fixed the progress bar for double-digit levels.
+Changed the regenerate button so that the board initializes and plays with new fruits corresponding to the level.
+Made a delay for the special fruit initialization so it's visible.
+(60 minutes)